apankevics/whoami-stack/README.md

 ### Deployment Steps

 1. **Clone the Repository**:
-   Download or clone the repository containing the `docker-compose.yml` file and supporting scripts.
+   - Download or clone the repository containing the `docker-compose.yml` file and supporting scripts.
+   - Change permissions for scripts:  `chmod +x ./scripts/*.sh`

 2. **Prepare Stack Configuration**:
    Update a `setup.env` file for the following variables: